 Waste and recycling

 We are proud that 100% of our waste is diverted from landfill.
 Waste generated across the venue is carefully managed and separated to maximise recycling and recovery, ensuring that nothing is sent to landfill.
+The chart below shows a breakdown of how our waste was processed in 2025.

 Bridgewater Basin Floating Ecosystems

-What do they do?
+How do they work?